ManwhoreDev/CoomersGuide.github.io/Tools/Character Extractor/README.md

 ## Motivation
 We wanted to provide AI Dungeon users with a rich framework for generating, curating, and sharing NPCs for their adventures.
 To this end, we have created a series of tools for generating formatted NPCs, sharing them, and importing them into scenarios using the scripts provided here: [Author's Note](https://github.com/CoomersGuide/CoomersGuide.github.io/tree/main/Resources-And-Guides/Scripts/AuthorsNote).
 Hopefully these tools will help you have fun with the game and encourage you to share your adventures and the fun characters you meet!

+## User Script
+---
+**Note**

+If you just want to use the character in a scenario, update to the latest version of Chrome/Firefox and install the latest version of Tampermonkey/Greasemonkey.
+Then install the user script found [here](https://github.com/CoomersGuide/CoomersGuide.github.io/tree/main/Tools/scripts).

+---

 ## Setup
 The Character Extractor supports two modes of running: locally and through Github.
 For minimum setup, we recommend the Github setup.